sdc-china/IDA-doc/_posts/2020-09-29-installation-migrate-ida-from-v2-to-v3.md

 ## 2.5 Please copy you database driver to the folder according the configuration in server.xml.

+## 2.6 Execute migrate-<DATABASE_TYPE>-v2.7.x-v3.0.0.sql

-## 2.6 Replace ida-web.war and Restart your server.
+## 2.7 Replace ida-web.war and Restart your server.

-## 2.7 Please refer to 1.6 to migrate conf/ida.properties old values to 'Settings' page
+## 2.8 Please refer to 1.6 to migrate conf/ida.properties old values to 'Settings' page

-## 2.8 Restart IDA server to make your changes effective.
+## 2.9 Restart IDA server to make your changes effective.